-The school will be fully engaged, involved, and included in local safeguarding arrangements.
+The school will be fully engaged, involved, and included in child centred approach to local safeguarding arrangements.
 Once the school is named as a relevant agency by local safeguarding partners, it will follow its statutory duty to cooperate with the published arrangements in the same way as other relevant agencies.
 The school will act in accordance with the safeguarding arrangements.

-The school will work with CSCS, the police, health services and other services to protect the welfare of its pupils, through the early help process and by contributing to multi-agency plans to provide additional support.
+The school will develop trusting relationships between families and agencies to protect the welfare of its pupils, through the early help process and by contributing to multi-agency plans to provide additional support.